vlio20/utils-decorators/README.md

 function execTime<T>(arg?: ReportFunction | string): ExactTimeReportable<T>
 ```

 - `ReportFunction`: the function that will be invoked after the execution of decorated method.
 Also can be provided as `string` this way it will invoke the method that is name as the provided string.
-If no value will be provided then the execution time will be logged with `console.log`.
+If no value will be provided then the execution time will be logged with `console.info`.
 ```typescript
 type ReportFunction = (data?: ExactTimeReportData) => any;